tataratat/splinepy/README.md

 pip install splinepy
 ```

-It is also possible to install current development version using `pip`.
+It is also possible to install the current development version using `pip`.
 It requires a compiler that supports C++17 or higher (C++20 for debug mode - tested with gcc-10.3 and clang-12).
 Here are two variants:
 1) Fast build - minimal and debug mode
 ```bash
 SPLINEPY_MINIMAL_DEBUG_BUILD=True pip install git+https://github.com/tataratat/splinepy.git@main -vvv